 Wildlife is in abundance everywhere you look.
 Stroll the shore and look for the occasional Manatee and Bottlenose Dolphin just beyond the waves.
 May to July is turtle nesting season so be careful where you walk.
 Wild Parrots can be heard chattering from the trees or see them fly past in droves searching for a safe place to perch.
 In the summer months Turtles come ashore to lay their eggs.
 Herons will wait close to the fisherman ready to steal bait from his bucket of pinfish and shiners.
 Pelicans sit patiently in the Mangroves and perch on the deck post waiting for fish to swim by.
 Sit for a while in the shade beneath the Australian Pines, sea oats dancing in the wind, Terns and Sandpiper run between the surf, hungry for crabs and crustaceans.

 Take the Trolley with its complimentary fare as it travels the full length of this island, 7 miles in length, stopping at popular spots on the way.
 Picture Galleries display wonderful renderings from local artists.
 Holmes Beach Captain’s moor their vessels at Catchers Marina and couples walk the plaza shops looking for a souvenir to save the memory.

-Anna Maria Island was only accessible by boat until 1921.
+Anna Maria Island is was only accessible by boat until 1921.
 Passengers would arrive by steam ferry from the nearby port of Tampa, stepping off the boat at the Anna Maria City Pier.
 The island Visitors would walk down Pine Ave to the beach and sit on the sugar white sand to watch the Sunset on the Gulf of Mexico.
 A bridge was eventually built from the village of Cortez on the eastern side of the island across the intra coastal waterway.
 Parts of the bridge still remain today as the fishing Pier at Bridge Street Pier in the City of Bradenton Beach.